CertifaiAI/learn-java-the-certifai-way/README.md

 - [DataTypes.java](https://github.com/CertifaiAI/java-fundamentals/tree/master/java-core/src/main/java/ai/certifai/basic/ex3)

-:information_source: Chapter with these emojis :man_technologist: :woman_technologist: means hands-on session where you are encouraged to try it on your own host system.
+:information_source:  Chapter with emojis of :man_technologist: :woman_technologist: indicates hands-on session where you are encouraged to try it on your own host system.